DevCycleHQ/devcycle-docs/docs/extras/approval-workflows/approval-workflows.md

 ## Requesting a Review for a Change Request

-Once enabled, all team members will require approval on Feature changes in <b> all environments </b> from a Publisher or Owner within your DevCycle organization.
+Once Approval Workflows have been enabled, all team members, regardless of their permission level, will require approval on Feature changes in <b> all environments </b> from a Publisher or Owner within your DevCycle organization.

 1. Onnce you've made your desired Feature changes, click on the `Submit Change Request` button at the top-right corner of the Feature page.
 2. Review and confirm the changes displayed in the Review Change modal.
-3. Enter a Description to add details that help your reviewers understand the changes you made.
+3. Enter a brief description that helps your reviewers understand the changes you made.
 4. Select one or more reviewers from the Reviewers menu and click Submit.

 ![Submit Change Request Modal](/july-2024-submit-cr.png)